Signal model and event reconstruction for the radio detection of inclined air showers: Radio emission from inclined air showers

-Recently, an additional ``apparent'' asymmetry in the radio-emission footprint of inclined air showers had been reported \cite{Gottowik:2021tds}.
-In \cite{Schluter:2020tdz} it was shown that this ``apparent'' asymmetry can be explained and resolved by a displacement of the whole radio-emission footprint from the Monte-Carlo (MC) air shower impact point, or MC-``core'' position.
-This core displacement is explained by the refraction of the radio emission during propagation in Earth's atmosphere.
+Recently, an additional ``apparent'' asymmetry in the radio-emission footprint of very inclined air showers with zenith angle beyond 80$^\circ$ has been reported \cite{Gottowik:2021tds}.
+In \cite{Schluter:2020tdz} it is shown that this apparent asymmetry can be explained and resolved by a displacement of the whole radio-emission footprint w.r.t.\ the Monte-Carlo (MC) shower core.
+This core displacement is explained by the refraction of the radio emission during propagation in the Earth's atmosphere.
 Here, we account for it by allowing the core coordinates, i.e., the coordinates of the radio symmetry center, to vary from the MC core.
 The coordinates are found fitting the lateral signal distribution, cf.\ Sec.~\ref{sec:ldf:geomagnetic_emission}.
-The displacement also implies that the distance between the symmetry center of the radio emission and the shower maximum changes w.r.t. \dmax, which is defined as the distance between the MC shower core and the shower maximum.
-However, this effect is below 1\% for all zenith angles and thus ignored in the following.
+The displacement also implies that \dmax changes if calculated between the shower maximum and the displaced core instead of the MC core.
+However, the effect to \dmax is below 1\% for all zenith angles and thus ignored in the following.